The Auditorium: fond memories

 My family moved from Sunnyside to Bayside in 1952.
 I still reflect upon the "progressive" education and experiences I enjoyed at P.S.
 150. The different museum trips and outings and the dedicated teachers made the school experience richer.

 Boys: left to right: John, Daniel Levy, Robert Silver, Eugene Turitz, Ezra Kaplan, Peter Greenblatt, Michael Elliser, ?
 Liebowitz, Teddy Becker, Leslie Greene, Herbie Engler, ??, ??, George Beck, Stephen Hammond, Billy Herndon

-Girls next to boys, left to right, going back: Laura Ingber, Mary Jean Metcalfe
+Girls in rows nearest boys, front to back: Laura Ingber, Mary Jean Metcalfe

-Eileen Farenholtz (girl looking sideways), Nancy Newman, Betty Blake, Susan Steinberg
+Eileen Farenholtz (girl looking sideways), Nancy Newman, Bette Jean Blake, Susan Steinberg

 Middle Row, front to back: ??, Susan Vladeck, girl to left ??, girl in Girl Scout uniform ??

-Girls: on the right side of the aisle, front to back: Phyllis Hamburger, Brenda Kugler, girl to the left: Susan Chertok, to the right: ??
+Girls: on the right side of the aisle, front to back: Phyllis Hamberger, Brenda Kugler, girl to the left: Susan Chertok, to the right: ??